-Optional exemptions from retrospective application A first-time adopter may out to continue y
+Optional exemptions from retrospective application

 - A first-time adopter may opt to continue with the carrying value for all of its Property, plant and equipment (PPE), investment properties and intangible assets as recognised in its Previous GAAP financial statements as deemed cost at the transition date.
 However, it makes necessary adjustments for decommissioning liabilities to be included in the carrying value of PPE.
 If a first-time adopter opts to use the Previous GAAP carrying values as deemed cost at the transition date for all its PPE, investment property or intangible assets, the fact and the accounting policy will be disclosed by the entity.
 This disclosure is required in the entity's first Ind-AS financial statements and will continue for financial statements of subsequent years also until those items of PPE, investment properties or intangible assets, as the case may be, are significantly depreciated, impaired or derecognised from the entity's balance sheet.
-The Company has used this exemption to measure all its property, plant and equipment, investment property and intangible assets at the Previous GAAP carrying amount as its deemed cost on the date of transition. - b.
-A first-time adopter may opt to continue with the carrying value for all of its investments in subsidiaries, joint ventures and associates as recognised in its Previous GAAP financial as deemed cost at the transition date.
-The Company has used this exemption to measure all its investments in subsidiaries, joint ventures and associates at the Previous GAAP carrying amount as its deemed cost on the date of transition. - c.
-Appendix C to Ind-AS 17 requires an entity to assess whether a contract or arrangement contains a lease.
+The Company has used this exemption to measure all its property, plant and equipment, investment property and intangible assets at the Previous GAAP carrying amount as its deemed cost on the date of transition. - Appendix C to Ind-AS 17 requires an entity to assess whether a contract or arrangement contains a lease.
 In accordance with Ind-AS 17, this assessment should be carried out at the inception of the contract or arrangement.
 However, the Company has used Ind-AS 101 exemptions, and assessed all arrangements based for embedded leases based on conditions in place as at the date of transition.